ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 rocprofv3 -i input.txt <app_relative_path>
 ```

-Running the above command generates `./pmc_n/counter_collection.csv` file prefixed with the process Id.
-For each `pmc` row, a directory `pmc_n` containing a `counter_collection.csv` file is generated where n = 1 for the first row and so on.
+Running the above command generates a `./pmc_n/counter_collection.csv` file prefixed with the process ID.
+For each `pmc` row, a directory `pmc_n` containing a `counter_collection.csv` file is generated, where n = 1 for the first row and so on.

 Each row of the CSV file is an instance of kernel execution.
 Here is a truncated version of the output file from `pmc_1`.